 The last example of an immune system mistake is the effect the immune system has on transplanted tissue.
 This really isn't a mistake, but it makes organ and tissue transplants nearly impossible.
 When the foreign tissue is placed inside your body, its cells do not contain the correct identification.
 Your immune system therefore attacks the tissue.
 The problem cannot be prevented, but can be diminished by carefully matching the tissue donor with the recipient and by using immunosuppressing drugs to try to prevent an immune system reaction.
 Of course, by suppressing the immune system these drugs open the patient to opportunistic infections.

-For more information on the immune system and related topics, check out the links on the next page.
+For more information on the immune system and related topics, check out the links below.